Chronic Illness, Disability and Loneliness (Part 1): Introduction

 My Experiences with Chronic Illness, Disability and Loneliness

-I’ve lost most of my friends since becoming sick nearly 5 years ago.
+I’ve lost most of my friends since becoming sick over 5 years ago.
 More recently, I spent two and a half years shielding due to covid and only go out now for medical treatment.
 In the last 6 months, I’ve had two (socially distanced) visits in my garden.
 I can only manage to spend around 60 minutes with a friend per visit (I experience so much fatigue, I need a day or two to recover).
 So despite having online friends (whom I value massively) I do sometimes feel lonely.
 It’s completely different to be in someone’s company IRL than to share an online space with them.
 I also can’t do groups, either online or in person.
 This stems from the additional energy needed to cope with the sensory overload of more than one person speaking at a time.

 How to Loose Friends and Alienate People